rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 SEISMIC-RNA, using the option ``--no-cut`` to disable additional adapter trimming.

-Align option: Mapping reads with Bowtie 2
+Align setting: Mapping reads with Bowtie 2
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 How to pre-build a Bowtie 2 index (optional)